 It is this very Balance that makes divine intervention so rare.
 The gap between the Outer and Inner Planes is vast; for a planar being to bridge that gap and touch the Material requires an enormous expenditure of power on their part.
 And because the Balance is always taut and standing on a knife's edge, an unwise expenditure of cosmic power could have disastrous consequences.
 It may seem callous for a god of Good to stay his hand and allow a city of innocents to perish: but what if, expending his strength, that god became indirectly responsible for an entire world falling to the forces of Evil elsewhere in the multiverse?

 There is another factor at work, also.
 At any given time, an endless conflict is being fought between the forces of the multiverse.
 What most mortals who beg for divine aid do not realise is that drawing the attention of any of those forces - Law or Chaos, Good or Evil - is the last thing they could want.
 Being summoned, after all, is not the same as choosing to manifest in a world.
-Will the saving of their city by the forces of Good seem worth it when the forces of Evil or Chaos take it as a provocation, and their world becomes the latest battleground of cosmic forces?
+Will the saving of their city by the forces of Good seem worth it when the forces of Evil or Chaos respond in kind, and their world becomes the latest battleground of cosmic forces?

 Besides the factors given above, there are also logistical concerns for creatures of less than godlike power.
 Most demons and devils, for example, are able to Teleport Without Error at will.
 This ability is restricted, however, to the Lower Planes.
 If they wish to enter the Inner or Upper Planes, they must do this by more mundane means.
 A lesser demon or devil may well be assigned to travel to a specific Material Plane to work their evil deeds.
 Some, such as the Nabassu, are created specifically for the purpose of being sent to the Material.
 For them, however, it will be a long and arduous journey: requiring the use of natural portals or other such arrangements.